-As we’ve seen in the news, the Writers Guild of America, or WGA, has been on strike for over a hundred days now.
+As we saw throughout the summer and early fall on the news, the Writers Guild of America, or WGA, remained on strike for over five months.
 So, what does that mean for viewers?
-The 2023 writers strike is one of the largest interruptions to American film and television since the pandemic, which has caused several shows to cancel their shoots as well as reduce their staff.
+The 2023 writers strike was one of the largest interruptions to American film and television since the pandemic, which caused several shows to cancel their original shooting plans as well as reduce their staff.

 What is the 2023 Writers Strike?